PujahBalu/Twitter-Sentiment-Analysis-Using-LSTM/README.md

 - Text preprocessing (cleaning, tokenization, stopword removal)
 - LSTM for sequence modeling
 - Model evaluation with test accuracy and confusion matrix

+## 📄 License

+This project is licensed under the [MIT License](LICENSE) © 2024 Pujah Balasubramaniam.